Weber12321/Nano_degree_DAND_Udacity/README.md

 # Nano_degree_DAND_Udacity

-Hi every, I am Weber Huang.
+Hi everyone, I am Weber Huang.
 I am learning data analysis.
 This page contains the project from my Udacity Data Analyst Nano Degree(DAND) online course.

 Here below are links to my projects.
 They are accomplished by SQL, R and python.
 Please feel free to giving me any suggestion about my works: